myhdl/myhdl/doc/source/manual/conversion.rst

 A natural restriction on convertible code is that it should be written in MyHDL
-style: cooperating generators, communicating through signals, and with sensitivity lists specifying wait points and resume conditions.
-Supported resume conditions are a signal edge, a signal change, or a tuple of such conditions.
+style: cooperating generators, communicating through signals, and with sensitivity lists of trigger objects that specify resume conditions.
+The supported trigger objects are:

+* a :class:`Signal`
+* a :attr:`Signal.posedge` or :attr:`Signal.negedge`
+* a :func:`delay`

 .. _conv-subset-types: